sfirke/janitor/README.md

 -   Illegal, clunky, and duplicated names
 -   Empty columns and rows used as dividers, and rows/columns that are empty but contain Excel formatting
 -   Dates stored as numbers
--   Values spread inconsistently over the rightmost two columns
+-   Values spread inconsistently over the "Certification" columns
--   Missing values stored as text, i.e., "TBD" and "PENDING" should be treated as NA in this case
+-   Missing values stored inconsistently, i.e., "TBD" and "PENDING" should be treated as NA in this case

 Here's that data after being read in to R: